 2004 - Marine biosecurity

 Responsibility for marine biosecurity is moved to MAF.
 MAF aims to prevent the introduction of unwanted marine organisms that might threaten our fishing industry and marine ecosystems.
+In 2012 MAF was merged into the Ministry for Primary Industries (MPI).

 2004 - Te Ohu Kaimoana established